-- 80. For both cash flow and synthetic corporate CDOs, we tier expected recovery levels based on the tranche rating.
-Our analytical framework differentiates corporate recoveries based on asset type (loans vs. bonds) and on the priority/seniority of the asset (senior secured, senior unsecured, subordinated) in an insolvency of the company.
-We introduced this framework in 1996 and subsequently refined it based on the information in our LossStats database, which tracks recoveries on defaulted assets. - 81.
-In addition to using recoveries based on asset type, we use our asset recovery ratings and other information, where available, to determine recovery rates for assets in cash flow CLOs. - 82.
+- 78. For both cash flow and synthetic corporate CDOs, we tier expected recovery levels based on the tranche rating.
+Our analytical framework differentiates corporate recoveries based on asset type (loans vs. bonds) and on the priority/seniority of the asset (senior secured, senior unsecured, subordinated) in an insolvency of the company. - 79.
+In addition to using recoveries based on asset type, we use our asset recovery ratings and other information, where available, to determine recovery rates for assets in cash flow CDOs. - 80.
 Our recovery methodology tiers recoveries based on the rating on the CDO tranche.
 This reflects empirical evidence that recovery rates are inversely related to default rates.
 For both cash flow CDOs and synthetic CDOs, the recoveries in table 10 reflect a downward adjustment in expected recoveries under more stressful scenarios that senior rated tranches of CDOs should withstand.
 The lower recoveries are in line with the expectations for the credit cycle, where higher defaults and a lack of liquidity will likely increase the number of businesses that liquidate rather than restructure, thus putting a stress on recoveries.